Current Size: 100%

 Two semesters, beginning in September plus a work placement

 This is one of the most comprehensive event management programs available.
-Graduates of this program will develop and implement financial initiatives, co-ordinate and manage sites and facilities, program events, and apply marketing, human resource management, operations management and business administration principles.
-Additionally, you will gain hands-on experience in event management practices such as planning, design, marketing, fundraising/sponsorship, budgeting, risk management, event evaluation and much more.
+Students learn to develop, co-ordinate and manage a broad range of events, sites and facilities.
+Additionally, they gain transferable, practical knowledge and skills in management practices such as planning, design, marketing, human resource and volunteer management, sponsorship, catering management, budgeting, risk management and program evaluation.
 This program also includes a work placement to give you practical experience that employers demand.
 Program faculty are chosen for their expertise and experience in the event management field, and many continue to work in the industry.

 The event industry is a rapidly growing segment of virtually every sector of society.
 Events are part of public, not-for-profit, charitable, private, and corporate sectors.
 The events industry is used to stimulate economies, increase tourism, develop community awareness, increase public involvement, enhance education, improve quality of life, generate revenue, and market products.
 Professional event managers, working with stakeholders, are required to plan, organize, staff, direct, co-ordinate and evaluate events that meet client needs.
 Potential areas of employment available to qualified graduates include tourism and economic development; arts and culture; wedding planning; sports and recreation; meeting and convention planning; business associations; entertainment; municipal, provincial or federal governments; not-for-profit and charitable organizations; trade shows and expositions; hospitality and travel; community organizations; and convention centres.
 Entry-level positions include: event co-ordinator, marketing assistant, special events organizer, promotion co-ordinator, account representative, trade show planner, conference co-ordinator, and corporate meeting planner.